Wurdyburd/RoadAndRuinPublicAccess/docs/Road and Ruin/CONSTRUCTING A STORY/ROLE/CATEGORIES/SAGE.md

   - Storytelling
   - GameBalance
   - Roles
-  - Wizard
+  - Sage
 ---
 A researcher and studier of mana, in all it's forms.
 You prioritize learning, in subjects either broad, deep, or both.
 Limited only by your keen mind and power supply, you understand that knowledge is the greatest treasure.

-Wizards' great mental intellect means their predilection for puzzles and mastery of magic often go hand in hand.
+Sages' great mental intellect means their predilection for puzzles and mastery of magic often go hand in hand.
 While not necessarily bordering on obsession, you're defined by your keen interests, that drive you to places, people, and things, and never stop being interesting for you.

-Wizards are often specialists with a [[DISCIPLINE]], if not boasting several, knowledge and skills that help them keep above the common, and both compete with their peers, and be able to learn from them.
+Sage are often specialists with a [[DISCIPLINE]], if not boasting several, knowledge and skills that help them keep above the common, and both compete with their peers, and be able to learn from them.

-Some example Wizard [[DISCIPLINE]]s:
+Some example Sage [[DISCIPLINE]]s:
 - Historian.
 - Alchemist.
 - Enchanter.